-Index-linked pensions and pensions subject to a maximum increase of 5% per annum are assumed to increase in line with the relevant inflation index (RPI or CPI), according to the provisions of the appropriate section of the Plan Rules, with no adjustment for caps or floors.
+Index-linked pensions and pensions subject to a maximum increase of 5% per annum are assumed to increase in line with the relevant inflation index (RPI or CPI), according to the provisions of the appropriate section of the Plan Rules, allowing for inflation volatility and the anticipated impact of the caps and floors.
+For the DBCB Section, cash balance increases are assumed to be at the level which results in DBCB Section Liabilities of equal value to the DBCBS assets, subject to a minimum of nil.